-The 2022 IPA energy procurement strategy involved procurement of hedges to meet a portion of the hedging requirements over a three-year period and included two procurement events in which the July and August peak requirements were targeted to be hedged at 106%, while the remaining peak and off-peak requirements were targeted to be hedged at 100%.
-As a result of unusually high energy price volatility up to and on the bid date the Spring 2022 energy procurement event did not fill all of the targeted quantities for the 2022-2023 delivery year.
-Subsequently, in accordance with Section 16-111.5 of the IPA Act, a Supplemental Procurement event was held targeting the unfilled blocks remaining from the Spring 2022 procurement event for the months of June through September.
-A number of the energy blocks for ComEd MidAmerican targeted in the Supplemental Procurement were not filled and the energy associated with that unfilled volume will be procured by ComEd and MidAmerican in the RTO spot markets.
-The unfilled blocks for October 2022 through May 2023 have been added to the procurement targets for the Fall 2022 procurements.
+The 2022 Procurement Plan's energy procurement strategy involved procurement of hedges to meet a portion of the hedging requirements over a three-year period and included two procurement events in which the July and August peak requirements were targeted to be hedged at 106%, while the remaining peak and off-peak requirements were targeted to be hedged at 100%.
+As a result of unusually high energy price volatility up to and on the bid date, the Spring 2022 energy procurement event did not fill all of the targeted quantities for the 2022-2023 delivery year.
+Subsequently, after authorization utilizing a process conducted in accordance with Section 16-111.5(e)(5)(ii) of the PUA, a Supplemental Procurement event was held targeting the unfilled blocks remaining from the Spring 2022 procurement event for the months of June through September.
+A number of the energy blocks for ComEd and MidAmerican targeted in the Supplemental Procurement were not filled and the energy associated with that unfilled volume will be procured by ComEd and MidAmerican in the RTO spot markets.
+The unfilled blocks for October 2022 through May 2023 were added to the procurement targets for the Fall 2022 procurements.
+The Fall 2022 procurement resulted in a number of unfilled off-peak blocks for ComEd in March through May 2023.
+On September 23, 2022, the Procurement Administrator, ICC Staff, and the Procurement Monitor met to discuss that shortfall as mandated by Section 16-111.5(e)(5)(ii) of the PUA and determined that no additional procurement was necessary.